Santa Paws 2: The Santa Pups: Home media

-Santa Paws 2: The Santa Pups was released on DVD, Blu-ray, and as a movie download on November 20, 2012.
+Santa Paws 2: The Santa Pups was released on DVD, Blu-ray, and as a film download on November 20, 2012.
 The physical release was produced in 2 different packages: a 2-disc Blu-ray / DVD combo pack and a 1-disc DVD.
-The movie download was produced in both standard and high definition.
+The film download was produced in both standard and high definition.
 Bonus features for the release included a music video for "Santa Pups Music Mash-Up" and "Blooper Scooper".

 Reception

 The film has met extremely negative reviews, with critics stating that it had a dark tone and a weak plotline.
 Film critic Thomas Richards has noted the low quality voice acting.
 He also criticized the choice to eliminate actors from the original film such as the one who played Santa, as well as reusing old ones such as Kaitlyn Maher.
 Film critic Frank Smith said that Disney's overuse of dogs was annoying, and said that the humor in the film was "forced, and unnatural".
 At Typhoon Critics, the film holds 2.5 stars out of 10.